 Finally, we study the effect of the polarized measurement on the performance of the retrieval in terms of the precision of the results.
 We again use simulated measurements across the full range of input parameters as input to the standard retrieval algorithm.
-Following the methodology outlined in Section 3, using SASKTRAN-HR the Jacobian matrices were calculated for each retrieved state and used determine the gain matrices, which were then applied as in Equation 7 to determine the retrieval precision.
-It should be noted that not all of the Jacobian matrices could be inverted due to small sensitivity of the lower tangent altitudes (see discussion in Bourassa et al., 2007) [14] and these were removed from the data set (approximately 9% of total cases).
+Following the methodology outlined in Section 3, using SASKTRAN-HR the Jacobian matrices were calculated for each retrieved state and used to determine the gain matrices, which were then applied as in Equation 7 to determine the retrieval precision.
+It should be noted that not all of the Jacobian matrices could be inverted due to small sensitivity at the lower tangent altitudes (see discussion in Bourassa et al., 2007) [14] and these were removed from the data set (approximately 9% of all cases).
 This affected a large fraction of the 500 nm cases, so this wavelength was removed from this section of the analysis.
 As discussed in Section 3, we approach this problem from two perspectives: (1) an instrument that is compensated in design and/or operation such that measurements regardless of polarization state or geometries have the same signal to noise ratio, and (2) an uncompensated instrument such that the changing signal level with polarization state and viewing geometry affects the signal to noise ratio of the observation.

 Figure 8: The wavelength dependence of the co-variance for the horizontal and vertical polarization retrievals normalized to the total radiance case.
 The faded line represent one standard deviation of the variability encountered across all input parameters.
 The top panel is for an instrument design and/or operation that compensates for changing signal levels with polarization and viewing geometry, and the bottom panel is for uncompensated measurements.

-For the first case, where the signal to noise ratio is compensated such that it is equal for all cases, the measurement co-variance matrix in Equation 7 is replaced with the identity matrix, and the relative size of the square root of the diagonal of the resulting aerosol co-variance represents the amplification of the measurement noise.
+For the compensated case, the measurement co-variance matrix in Equation 7 is replaced with the identity matrix, and the relative size of the square root of the diagonal of the resulting aerosol co-variance represents the amplification of the measurement noise.
 To compare the performance of the various polarization states, the resulting retrieval co-variances for the linearly polarized measurements were normalized by the retrieval co-variances from the total radiance case.
 The dependence of the results on the various input parameters, such as wavelength and viewing geometry were examined.
 Very little altitude dependence was observed and so the results were averaged across the retrieved altitude range.

 In Figure 8 the normalized co-variances cases were sorted by wavelength using all geometries and atmospheric states.
 These bins were then averaged for each wavelength shown by the red and blue points for the horizontal and vertical polarization respectively.
-The fainted colours are one standard deviation from the mean.
-Each of the means in figure 8 contains between 186 to 229 unique data points and values less than one represent co-variance better than the total radiance case and the opposite for values larger than one.
+The fainted colours represent one standard deviation around the mean.
+Each of the means in Figure 8 contains between 186 to 229 unique data points.
+Values smaller or larger than one respectively indicate retrieval uncertainties smaller or larger than the total radiance retrieval uncertainties.